magic282/NQG/README.md

 ### Prepare the dataset and code

-Make a experiment home folder for NQG data and code:
+Make an experiment home folder for NQG data and code:
 ```bash
 NQG_HOME=~/workspace/nqg
 mkdir -p $NQG_HOME/code